microsoft/Accera/docs/Tutorials/Hello_MatMul.md

 }
 ```

-The above code creates the `A`, `B`, and `C` matrices, and calls the function `hello_matmul_py` to perform MatMul.
+The code above creates the `A`, `B`, and `C` matrices, and calls the function `hello_matmul_py` to perform MatMul.

 Now that we have written the code, we will compile and link it with the HAT package to create an executable.
-Save this file to your working directory, in the same location as `hello_matmul_generator.py` and the generated `*.hat` and object files.
+Save the file to your working directory, in the same location as `hello_matmul_generator.py` and the generated `*.hat` and object files.

 #### Build and run